 The simplest definition of the purpose is why the page was created.

-Ideally, the purpose should be beneficial, i.e. made to help users.
-Some may have different goals, such as to make money, scam people, or spread misinformation.
+Ideally, the purpose should be beneficial, i.e. made to help people.
+Some may have different goals, such as to make money, scam, or spread misinformation.

 Here are some examples of beneficial page purposes: